Programing Language: Unicode Math Symbols in Function Name and Operator

 - Support literal Unicode character in source code? (e.g. in comment.)

-- Allow Unicode character in identifier (variable or function names), e.g.
+- Allow Unicode character in variable or function names, e.g.

-. - Allow Non-letter Unicode character in identifier, e.g.
+. - Allow Unicode math symbol character in identifiers (variable or function name), e.g.

 ⊕(v1, v2)